frederic-perez/AmE-dictionary/data/idioms.md

 __bring the house down__ __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.
 __broken record__ :two: A person or thing that repeats itself over and over again, causing annoyance.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly.
 __brood over__ To worry anxiously or be despondent about something or someone, especially at great length and in isolation.
+__bubble over__ Of an emotion, to be too strong for one to contain or refrain from expressing. _Her enthusiasm for the subject she teaches just bubbles over in the classroom._
 __buckle up__ :three::hammer: _Bucking up a seat belt._
 __bug off__ _slang_
 __bull in a china shop__ :two: A clumsy person.